listening in relationships skill emotionally supportive partner communication

 5. Protect listening time – Turn off distractions and listen with your full attention.

-These small habits, done consistently, create relational safety.
-As “How Shared Experiences Build Stronger Bonds” suggests, meaningful connection is not always built on events, but on emotional presence during those events.
+These small habits when done consistently, create relational safety.
+As the article, “How Shared Experiences Build Stronger Bonds” suggests that meaningful connection is not always built on events, but on emotional presence during those events.

 When You Feel Unheard

 It hurts, even disorienting, when the person you care about does not listen.
 Feeling unseen erodes connection over time.
-If this is your experience, you are not alone.
-Start by modeling the kind of listening you need.
+If this is your experience, start by modeling the kind of listening you need.
 When the time feels right, gently express:

 “When I share something vulnerable, it helps me feel close to you if you are fully present.”